api3dao/old-api3-docs/docs/next/tutorials/airnode-starter.md

 npm run build
   ```

-### Prepare Wallet
+### Prepare Master Wallet

-Run the following to generate a wallet, whose mnemonic phrase will be displayed on the terminal and recorded in a `.env` file at the project root.
+Run the following to generate a **Master Wallet**, whose mnemonic phrase will be displayed on the terminal and recorded in a `.env` file at the project root.

 ```bash
 cd airnode-starter